-In the family law field, clients are asked and expected to produce documents demonstrating their income from all sources, property of all sorts and debts and liabilities.
-The probable value and currency, accuracy and completeness of the disclosure is paramount.
+In the family law field, clients are asked and expected to produce documents demonstrating their income from all sources, the property of all sorts and debts and liabilities.
+The probable value and currency, accuracy and completeness of the disclosure are paramount.
 Why?
 For a family law lawyer to be able to provide comprehensive legal advice to a client about property division and support obligations, the ‘intel’ must be reliable and forthcoming.
-The disclosure is presented like a bound book with an index and description of the document.
+The disclosure is presented as a bound book with an index and description of the document.

 Property has been given a very broad definition under the Family Law Act.
-Production will be expected and provided whether the clients are entering into a relationship and preparing a cohabitation agreement, getting married, or upon breakdown of their relationship or marriage.
+Production will be expected and provided whether the clients are entering into a relationship and preparing a cohabitation agreement, getting married, or upon the breakdown of their relationship or marriage.

 Property Division – Obligation to Full Disclosure during Divorce or Separation

 Judges have been faced with the question of whether or not there is an obligation or positive duty when clients are negotiating a marriage contract on the asset holding spouse to produce full financial disclosure or, whether the obligation rests with the other to make specific demands or requests for disclosure.

 The Newfoundland Court of Appeal in the case of Freake vs. Freake decided in June 2004 held that the asset holder was obliged to fully disclose without receiving a specific request from the other spouse.